dougreichard/object_model/README.md

 # Main Classes

-Symbol - Symbols are the key for key value pairs.
-Internally uint16 but can be user facing as a string Value - abstract base for Values
+- Symbol - Symbols are the key for key value pairs.
+Internally uint16 but can be user facing as a string
+- Value - abstract base for Values
-TValue - Template for Wrapping atomic types: Int, Float, String, Array, Object Object - A key value Object
+- TValue - Template for Wrapping atomic types: Int, Float, String, Array, Object
+- Object - A key value Object
-Array - An array of Values
+- Array - An array of Values

 # Visitor
 Also provide extension of the model via a Visit pattern follow in Open-Closed Principle.

+- IVisitor - base for visitor
+- IVisit - Base for Visitation
+- IVisitable - Base for acceptance
+- BVisitable - Shim class for implementation of acceptance
+- MAKE_VISITABLE - Macro alternative for implementation of acceptance